You are here

 - 1 Sycamore Bands ballcap (performance cap, not to be used at rehearsals or for everyday wear)

 "B" Uniform apparel that is provided to the members by the Sycamore Bands is free of charge, and becomes the member's property upon successful completion of the season.
-If a student is dismissed, or chooses to withdraw from the band, it is expected that they will return their apparel within three (3) days of departing the Marching Sycamores, or a financial hold placed on your University account, preventing release of your grades and future registrations.
+If a student is dismissed, or chooses to withdraw from the band, it is expected that they will return their apparel within three (3) days of departing the Marching Sycamores, or a financial hold is placed on their University account, preventing release of grades and future registrations.
 Loss of an item requires restitution on the part of the student.

 Members must provide the following items for themselves:

 - Black marching shoes (non-patent leather, can be ordered through the Sycamore Bands)